cultureamp/aws-assume-role-buildkite-plugin/README.md

 Exports `AWS_REGION` and `AWS_DEFAULT_REGION` with the value you set.
 If not set the values of AWS_REGION and AWS_DEFAULT_REGION will not be changed.

+### `externalId` (optional)

+Used to pass through an externalId to the `sts:AssumeRole` command.
+This is used for assuming a role within another AWS account.

 Development
 -----------